fenago/kafka-training/lab_guides/md/lab-consumer-exception.md

 Does Spring Kafka commit offsets and progress through the topic in this case ?

-### Experiment: batch consumer error handling in Spring Kafka: infinite retries     <a name="spring-batch-error-2"/>
+### Experiment: batch consumer error handling in Spring Kafka: infinite retries

 Try this: